-Such fun!
 This 1950s tiered more-than-a-full circle skirt is fashioned from true-red bandana print cotton.
-Made by the pioneers of American western wear, this unlined skirt closes at the side with a Gripper Zipper brand metal zip and button at the set-in waistband.
-Elastic along 5"/12.5cm of the back waistband makes this skirt especially comfortable.
+Made by the pioneers of American western wear, this unlined skirt closes at the side with a metal zip and button at the set-in waistband.
+Elastic along 5"/12.5cm of the back waistband for comfort.
 Perfect for dancing!
 Made in Colorado, U.S.A.
 From the fabulous estate of Dorothy E.

 Shown with a crinoline (not included), but skirt is nicely full even without one.

 Labels: Tru-West Rockmount Ranch Wear Denver, Colo.
 Custom Fitted